nagittakk/nagittakk/README.md

 * ✉️  You can contact me at [nagittak@gmail.com](mailto:nagittak@gmail.com)
 * 🧠  I'm learning Exploring cloud computing platforms and aiming to attain an MS Azure certification in Data Engineering.
 * 🤝  I'm open to collaborating on Fun and innovative projects that challenge my skills and expand my knowledge.
-* ⚡  I love producing music in my spare time and am a classically trained percussionist (drummer 😉).
+* ⚡  I love producing music in my spare time and am drummer and self taugh guitarist😉.

 ### Skills